CorwinSheffield/CPI-Analytics-Tracker/README.md

 - **Maven** for build and execution

 ## Project Highlights
-- Asynchronous Ingesting using `Executor` framework and `CompletableFuture`
+- Asynchronous ingestion using `Executor` framework and `CompletableFuture`
 - Reactive Endpoints for large sets of data
 - Layered Architecture with clear separation of concerns
 - Transactional Persistence for data integrity